veronikahuber/TrendAttribution/README.md

 This repository contains all relevant scripts to reproduce the analysis of the study

-<strong>Huber, V., et al.: Life expectancy gains mask rising trends in heat-related excess mortality attributable to climate change</strong>
+<strong>Huber, V., et al.: Life expectancy gains mask rising trends in heat-related excess mortality attributable to climate change

-Nature Communications, doi: [to be added]
+<em>Nature Communications</em>, doi: [to be added]</strong>

 Contact: veronika.huber@ebd.csic.es